lorepozo/list-routines/README.md

 Use `cargo run` to run the server.
 Add the `--release` flag for better performance (and slower compilation). **This must be executed from the project root directory** (for now).

+## Adding routines

+Routines are currently not relational, so adding a new routine is easy.
+Simply add a routine id, such as `sum`, to `./routines.graph` (on the first line, space-separated) and add the source file `./src/routines/sum.rkt` which provides `validate`, `evaluate`, `examples`, and `generate`.
+See the existing routine implementations for an example.